M Criminal Defense

 How Do Federal Charges Differ From State Charges?

-Federal charges are often more serious than state offenses and come with higher penalties, longer prison sentences, and stricter procedural rules.
-While state courts handle local crimes like simple assault or theft, federal courts deal with cases involving:
+Federal charges are often more serious than state offenses.
+They typically involve higher penalties, longer prison sentences, and stricter procedural rules.
+While state courts handle local crimes such as simple assault or theft, federal courts deal with cases involving:

-Federal sentencing guidelines are also much stricter, and many charges include mandatory minimum prison sentences.
-This makes early legal intervention absolutely critical.
+Federal sentencing guidelines are much stricter than state guidelines, and many charges carry mandatory minimum sentences.
+Early legal intervention is absolutely critical.

 Agencies Involved in Federal Investigations